Top Paris events in October 2023 include two huge city-wide celebrations of art and culture, White Night (Nuit Blanche) and ParisArtistes.

 Most events are ticketed, and many sell out quickly, so don't wait to book, which you can do through the event's website.

 The huge Paris Motor Show, held every other year in even-numbered years, normally attracts well over 1 million visitors from 100+ countries around the world who come to see the latest automotive innovations and the cars of the future.
-This year, 2023, is an OFF year.
+This is an ON year.

 What can you expect to see and do?
 Almost 250 car brands will be showing their glitziest models and technologies, including autonomous vehicles.
 Check out (and even sit in) your favorites, attend presentations, watch videos, and revel in the latest and greatest cars of your dreams.

-If you're visiting Paris while this show is underway, be aware that the city's hotels will be filling to capacity as over half the Paris Motor Show visitors coming from outside of Paris - so make your reservations early!
+If you're visiting Paris while this show is underway, be aware that the city's hotels will be filling to capacity as over half the Paris Motor Show visitors coming from outside of the city - so make your own hotel reservations early!

 When: October 17-23, 2024, 10am-8pm; open until 10pm on weekends Where: Porte de Versailles Convention Center, 15th arrondissement